Renal

 • BMI = 24.7 kg/m2

-• SGA = A
+• SGA = A (well-nourished)

 Biochemical Data

 You also want to gather the following labs included in the table below as part of your biochemical data.
-Keep in mind that the target ranges for patients with chronic kidney disease and those at end-stage renal disease may be different from the target ranges for the healthy population.
-Additionally, due lack of consensus and evidence surrounding certain labs values, such as phosphorus and A1C, target ranges may vary based on the physician.
+Keep in mind that the target ranges for patients with chronic kidney disease and those at end-stage renal disease (ESRD) may be different from the target ranges for the healthy population.
+Additionally, due to lack of consensus and evidence surrounding certain labs values, such as phosphorus and A1C, target ranges may vary based on the physician.

 Blood Work CKD target range ESRD target range If high, think: If low, think: